-According to the Fund's Offering Memorandum, Management Shares shall only be offered during the Initial Offering Period on a first come first serve basis and for which no Management Fee should be payable.
-The 1.000 Management Shares issued are held equally by four individuals.
+According to the Fund's Articles of Association, a minimum of ten (10) Management Shares would be issued to the Management Shareholder, which should be offered during the Initial Offering Period on a first come first serve basis and for which no Management Fee should be payable.
+The Investment Manager is the sole holder of the one hundred (100) Management Shares in issue.